CUTTING DOWN TALL POPPIES

-James Munro was elected Premier, but unknown to all but a few, his financial empire was just an enormous bubble that was about to burst!
-He had managed to hide his dishonest land boom deals, some of them undertaken with the connivance of John Woods.
-Munro chose William Shiels as his Minister of Railways, who immediately came under pressure to force the Commissioner to make serious economies.
-Said The Age:
+James Munro was elected Premier, but unknown to all but a few, his financial empire had expanded into an enormous bubble and was about to burst!
+He had managed to hide his dishonest land boom deals, some of them undertaken with the connivance of Woods.
+Munro chose Shiels as his Minister for Railways, who then immediately came under pressure to force the railway commissioners to make serious economies.

 The Age and Refrigerator Trucks

-The article condemned the trucks on seven counts:-
+The Age article condemned the trucks on seven counts:-

-- The Age said Speight had delayed their introduction until all 30 were ready.
+1. The Age said Speight had delayed their introduction until all 30 were ready.
 But refrigerated freight required radical change, co-ordinating trains with the new ice works and cool storage rooms and teaching employees new handling procedures.
-It took time and The Age article crowed at reported delays that ruined two consignments of butter.
+It would take time but The Age article crowed at reported delays that ruined two consignments of butter.

-- Finally The Age editor asserted that as butter consignments would be added as a truck proceeded on its journey, the opening of doors at stations en route for loading would completely destroy the cooling.
+7. Finally The Age asserted that the opening of doors at stations en route for loading additional butter consignments would completely destroy the cooling.
 There were teething problems when used in this manner, but the dairy industry was soon advocating their use.

 The article intensified the pressure on Speight, which had begun in October 1889 with an oft repeated and mischievous misquote.
 Now determined to get the railways returned to political control, the half-truths, misrepresentation and errors about the refrigerator trucks were typical of the carping criticism the railway management would endure throughout the next fifteen months.
 But over the next ten years the fleet of refrigerator trucks would grow to five times the number built in 1890 and continue in service for over eighty years.
 So much for cumbersome and useless trucks!